khyathikomalan/khyathikomalan.github.io/_pages/markdown.md

 * Giving Bad People Good Ideas, Death Grips
 * Beware, Death Grips

-Honourable Mention: London Life, Fakemink; A Day in a Week in a Year, Billy Woods; I THINK, Tyler, the Creator
+Honourable Mention: London Life, Fakemink; A Day in a Week in a Year, Billy Woods; I THINK, Tyler, the Creator; Tears in the Rain, The Weeknd

 ## Books